 A. Compliance Officer.
 The Board shall ensure the designation of a Compliance Officer who will report directly to the Chief Executive Officer or a Senior Management member of the Agency designated by the Chief Executive Officer.
-The Compliance Officer may, at their discretion, directly contact the Chairperson of the Board or the Chief Executive Officer, as necessary.
-The Compliance Officer shall be an employee of the Agency who will oversee and monitor implementation of the Program.
+The Compliance Officer may, at their discretion, directly contact the Chairperson of the Board or the Chief Executive Officer, as necessary, and will report directly, on a regular basis, but no less frequently than quarterly, to the Board, Chief Executive Officer, and Compliance Committee on the progress of adopting, implementing, and maintaining the Compliance Program.
+The Compliance Officer will oversee and monitor implementation of the Program, and shall be responsible for the day-to-day operation of the Agency's Compliance Program.
 All Affected Individuals should view the Compliance Officer as a resource to answer questions and address compliance concerns.
 The Compliance Officer shall, with the assistance of staff as appropriate: